top of page

 Born 1989, Lismore NSW

-Kathryn Dolby is a mid-career visual artist based in the Northern Rivers region of New South Wales, on Bundjalung land, Australia.
+Kathryn Dolby is a painter based in the Northern Rivers region of New South Wales, on Bundjalung land, Australia.
 Working from her home studio, Dolby’s practice is informed by an intuitive, playful, and emotionally charged approach to colour and line.
 Her paintings are psycho-geographic landscapes, expressing connections between the subconscious, the everyday, and the sublime.
 Through a tension between abstraction and representation, her work explores dialogue between gesture, memory, and the natural world.

 Kathryn completed her BVA at Southern Cross University (SCU) in Lismore in 2014, where she was awarded the Lismore Regional Gallery Graduate Award.
 This prize included her first solo exhibition at the Lismore Regional Gallery in 2015.
 While at university, she also received the Rising Star Visual Arts Scholarship and the Kaske Award for Printmaking.